AdobeDocs/workfront.en/help/administration-and-setup/add-users/single-sign-on/group-rows-in-table.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-Before you begin, you must enroll in the `Reporting Canvas` beta program.
+Before you begin, you must enroll in the Reporting Canvas beta program.

 <!--
 For more information, see [link to Beta enrollment info].